 Did ransomware threat actors hit a German medical clinic by mistake?
 Either way, someone died as a result.

-It was our nightmare realized: a medical center was completely paralyzed by a ransomware attack and someone died as a result.
+It was our nightmare realized: a medical center was completely paralyzed by a ransomware attack and someone died as a result (SEE UPDATE2 below for correction on that).

 As of last week, the University Clinic in Düsseldorf reported that it was in a state of emergency.
 Operations had been canceled, and ambulances had to be redirected to other clinics.
 On September 10, the clinic had posted an announcement: